patrick-kidger/torchtyping/FURTHER-DOCUMENTATION.md

 **Trying to use `...` is raising a `NotImplementedError`**

 Using `...` in a shape specification is currently only supported in the left-most places of a tensor shape.
-Supporting using `...` in other locations would be a fair bit more complicated.
+Supporting using `...` in other locations would be a fair bit more complicated to write the logic for.

 **`TensorType[float]` corresponds to`float32` but `torch.rand(2).to(float)` produces `float64`**.